Scan Science and Technology

 The Experts below are selected from a list of 2262 Experts worldwide ranked by ideXlab platform

-Ignacio De La Torre – 1st expert on this subject based on the ideXlab platform
+Ignacio De La Torre – One of the best experts on this subject based on the ideXlab platform.

 pounding tools in hwk ee and ef hr olduvai gorge tanzania percussive activities in the oldowan Acheulean transitionJournal of Human Evolution, 2017Co-Authors: Adrian Arroyo, Ignacio De La TorreAbstract:

 In this paper, we present pounded objects from excavations at HWK EE and EF-HR, which are studied from macro and microscopic perspectives.
 Analysis of HWK EE revealed one of the largest collections of percussive objects from Olduvai Gorge, while excavations at EF-HR have allowed us to recover a much wider collection of percussive tools than previously recorded.
 Differences are observed between the two localities.
 At the Acheulean site of EF-HR, percussive tools were predominantly used in the production of flakes and large cutting tools (LCTs).
 At the Oldowan site of HWK EE, the tool repertoire probably related to a wider range of activities, including bone breaking and bipolar knapping.
 Comparison of these two assemblages, potentially produced by different hominin species, helps provide a wider picture of pounding activities during the Oldowan-Acheulean transition at Olduvai Gorge.

 the transition to the Acheulean in east africa an assessment of paradigms and evidence from olduvai gorge tanzaniaJournal of Archaeological Method and Theory, 2014Co-Authors: Ignacio De La Torre, Rafael MoraAbstract: